thegauravthakur/blog/src/content/posts/how-javascript-array-works-internally.md

 foo.push(3); // element kind: PACKED_SMI_ELEMENTS
 ```

-Instead of giving the initial capacity to the array we can just create a empty
+Instead of giving the initial capacity to the array, we can just create an empty
 array and push the elements to it.
 This will ensure the `element kind` is the
 same

 ## Conclusion

-So this was the quick deep dive into how V8 engine internally handles arrays.
-At
+So this was a quick deep dive into how the V8 engine internally handles arrays.
-the end we also discuss some of the tips to make your array performant.
+In the end, we also discuss some tips to make your array performant.
 If you
 like this article, please share it with your friends.